If You Don’t Have A Winter Car Survival Kit, Now’s The Time!

 Being able to notify others of danger up ahead is very important!

-Whether it’s to let them know you’re stuck in the middle of the road and don’t want them to hit you or that there’s another dangerous hazard.
+Whether it’s to let them know you’re stuck in the middle of the road or that there’s another dangerous hazard.

 Road flares should be in EVERYONE’s vehicle emergency kit – no excuses.